 “Things are not always easy, but going to things like the Creative Carers groups has been a real tonic.
 I go there after a few difficult days and it’s lovely.
 Everyone is in the same position and we talk and laugh and I come out thinking that things are not so bad.”
 Sue

-Enjoy a chat with other carers over a cuppa or two at one of our carers cafes.
-Our monthly cafes take place in venues throughout the county.
-You are welcome to stay for as little or as long as you are able to.
-In our recent carer survey there was a 28% increase in the number of carers who felt better after attending one of our carer cafes.
+Enjoy great company and a cuppa or two at one of our carers cafes.
+They take place in venues throughout the county and you are welcome to stay for as little or as long as you are able to.
+In our recent carer survey there was a 28% increase in the number of carers who felt better after attending one of our cafes.
 Try one and see for yourself.
 Find a café here